wolfv/scale-example/README.md

 1. Adding `scale-compiler` as a conda dependency
 2. Setting `CUDACXX` to Scale's nvcc for AMD builds
 3. Shipping a second binary compiled for `gfx*`

-Same source.
-No new language.
-No new test suite.

----

-## About SCALE

-[SCALE](https://scale-lang.com) is developed by Codeplay Software.
-It uses LLVM's Clang frontend and a HIP/ROCm backend to compile standard CUDA C++ for AMD GPUs.
-The conda package (`compiler/recipe.yaml`) downloads the official tarball from `pkgs.scale-lang.com` and rewires the GCC symlinks so it works correctly inside a pixi environment.

----

-## License

-MIT